-(The syllabus can be downloaded as a pdf.)Next offered: Spring 2018
+(The syllabus can be downloaded as a pdf.)Next offered: Fall 2018

 Explores the main features of modern, high-level, general purpose programming languages from the user (programmer) point of view.
 Provides students with an opportunity to use non-imperative programming paradigms, such as object-oriented, functional, and logical, and to learn how specific features of such languages can be used efficiently in solving programming problems.
 Prereq: CS520.